sailthru/stolos/README.md

 A JSON file defines the task dependency graph and all related configuration metadata.
 This section will show available configuration options.
-For instructions on how to use this file, see section Setup (TODO add setup!)
+For instructions on how to use this file, see section "Setup"
+# TODO link

 Here is a minimum viable configuration for a task (api subject to change):